-Update: I interviewed representational artist Wendy Andrew and her website – Painting Dreams – features a new blog.
+I interviewed representational artist Wendy Andrew.
+Her website – Painting Dreams – features a new blog.
 Read on for inspiration…

 1. What drew you to becoming an artist?